ClarenceClark/project-clarentine/calendar.md

 3. All days, cycles, and seasons shall be named numerically, with the number corresponding to their position.
 For example:
 	- Day 1 -\> 1st day of the cycle
 	- Day 11 -\> 11th day of the cycle
-	- cycle 5 -\> 5th cycle of the season
+	- Cycle 5 -\> 5th cycle of the season

 ## Section 2: Time Divisions

 1. Time periods are divided into __divisions__.
 2. Divisions are as follows:

 		| Name | Plural | Composed of |
 		|:--|:--|:--|
 		| Day | Days | 1 UTC day |
 		| Cycle | Cycles | 12 days |
 		| Season | Seasons | 12 cycles |

 3. Examples:
 	- 42 days = 3 cycles, 6 days
 	- 1000 days = 6 seasons, 11 cycles, 4 days